Automated Teller Machine

-I want to make an Automatic Teller Machine that shows different outputs, if the inputs are
+I want to make an Automated Teller Machine that allows withdrawals or denies them, if the inputs are

 is the PIN correct?

-is the requested amount smaller or bigger than what is in the account?
+is the amount I want to take, smaller or bigger than what is in the account?

 PIN |